CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/ts_continuity_theory.md

 Continuity and identity are tightly coupled.

-Identity continuity is defined as:
+Identity continuity is expressed structurally as:

 $$
 I_{t+1} = g(I_t, M_t)
 $$

-Continuity ensures:

-- identity does not drift
-- referents remain stable
-- commitments remain valid
-- provenance remains intact
-- freeze signatures remain consistent

-Continuity is the **temporal stabilizer** of identity.
+Continuity ensures that identity does not drift unboundedly, that referents remain usable, that commitments remain valid, and that provenance and freeze signatures remain consistent with the evolving meaning state.

+Continuity supplies the temporal stabilizer for identity; Identity Theory supplies the internal model of identity itself.

 ---